It’s nice to look nice, but for a brand to succeed it needs more than aesthetics.

 It’s easy for us designers to get carried away and choose a format and design that will look great, but doesn’t always transpire to be the most effective.
 Not considering major factors like how it will look on shelf, how it will be stored and freighted and will it be easy for consumers to use for example.

 Recently I discovered that we were not chosen for a particular project I was hoping to win.
-The client didn’t say why, but when I saw that they had launched the product my initial thought was that the packaging looked great – he said through gritted teeth.
-Then on remembering the original brief, how the product needed to be displayed on shelf and used by the consumer it suddenly became apparent that the packaging is actually going to be deemed frustrating and pretty damn useless in the near future – he said with a smirk.
+The client didn’t say why, but when I saw that they had launched the product my initial thought was that the packaging looked great – she said through gritted teeth.
+Then on remembering the original brief, how the product needed to be displayed on shelf and used by the consumer it suddenly became apparent that the packaging is actually going to be deemed frustrating and pretty useless in the near future – she said with a smirk.